Lewiston and Freeport communities prepare to host 190 asylum seekers from the Portland Expo

 "It's going to require a lot of work to help these families, and we definitely need the support of other organizations," Abraao Celestino said.

 Celestino is the housing coordinator for the Maine Immigrant Resource Center.
-He said there are 150 to 200 families currently on the waiting list for housing, and the few dozen families who just moved to Lewiston's Ramada Inn.
+He said there are 150 to 200 families currently on the waiting list for housing, as well as the few dozen families who just moved to Lewiston's Ramada Inn.

 "It's a long process, nowadays," Celestino said.
 "If you are the head of your household, and you cannot provide for your family, you feel like you cannot do anything.
 We are here to tell them they are not alone."